hschilbert/BnaMBS/README.md

 # BnaMBS
-scripts belonging to the GSL, SPC, and SOC mapping-by-sequencing analyses.
+scripts belonging to the GSL, SPC, and SOC mapping-by-sequencing publication.
 Numbering of chapters correspond to numbering in the publication in the material and method section.
 These scripts were deposited for documentation of the technical details of a specific project, but might not work on other data sets without modification.

+Please cite the corresponding publication "Mapping-by-Sequencing Reveals Genomic Regions Associated with Seed Quality Parameters in Brassica napus" by Schilbert et al. 2022 (https://doi.org/10.3390/genes13071131), when using one of these script.

 ## Usage